MSBIDynamics/Nasal_Community_database/README.md

-# MasterThesis - Nasal Microbiome & Disease Pathogenesis System
+# MasterThesis - NBREATH_DB - Nasal Bacterial & REspiratory Atlas in Humans DataBase

 A comprehensive web application designed to model, visualize, and analyze the complex relationships between nasal microbiome species, their interactions, migration patterns, and contributions to disease pathogenesis.